EntelectChallenge/2018-TowerDefence/game-rules.md

 * Missiles move at the missile speed as defined by the weapon that fired them.
 * Missiles move in a straight line toward the opposing player.
 * Missiles move the moment they are created.

+#Lighting Attack
+* Only the tesla tower can generate a lighting attack.
+* The lighting attack is instant - An Attack building destroyed by a lighting attack will not fire a missile that turn.
+* The lighting attack never damages your own buildings, only those of the enemy.
+* The lighting attack will attack enemy buildings in 3 rows, with the middle row being the one the telsa tower is on.
+* The lighting attack will always attack the highest(to the top of the map) enemy building for a column.
+* It will try to strike an enemy building in every column until the maximum range of the tower, starting at the fist column next to the tower.
+* A lighting attack will not effect any friendly or enemy missiles in flight.

 ## Score
 Each player will have a score based on the damage dealt by the player on both the opponent's health and buildings, as